antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-14-the-10-most-liveable-cities-in-italy.md

 ### 1. Bologna, Emilia Romagna

-And the winner is: Bologna!
+And the winner is: **Bologna**!
 Standing out for its management capacity, for the usability of its services and for its digital infrastructures.
-Apparently Bologna is the top city to really live well.
+Apparently **Bologna** is the top city to really live well.
 It is also an excellent university city and not by chance first even in the ranking regarding the best Italian university cities.
 Live city and rich in culture, offers leisure for all tastes.
 Its center is alive, stimulating and full of activities.